AdobeDocs/commerce-events/src/pages/events/module-development.md

 }
 ```

 You define an array of fields to transmit in your configuration file.
 Specify any field within an event's `value` object to ensure it is transmitted to an application.
-If the field is part of a secondary object, such `stock_data` in the above example, use the format `<object-name>.field`.
+If the field is part of a secondary object, such as `stock_data` in the above example, use the format `<object-name>.field`.
 For example: `stock_data.product_id`.

 After you've registered at least one event, run the [events:generate:module command](./commands.md#generate-a-commerce-module-based-on-a-list-of-subscribed-events) to generate the required plugins.